Signiant/socket-adapter/README.md

 Any generators run in this environment will use the SocketAdapter instead of the command line when prompting for input.
 Refer to the yeoman [documentation](http://yeoman.io/authoring/integrating-yeoman.html) for more information on using environments.

 ### Front end
-The socket adapter recieves an array of questions, and returns an array of answers.
+The socket adapter recieves an array of questions, and returns a hash of answers.

 For each question on the array, the adapter emits a `yo:question` on the socket and waits for an `yo:answer`.
 This process is repeated until all questions have been answered.